Thunderball (1965) - Review

-Thunderball is the most commercially successful Bond film of the Connery era and the entry that pushed the franchise's spectacular ambitions to their largest scale, a film of genuine visual invention and genuine entertainment ambition that uses its Bahamian locations and its extraordinary underwater sequences to create an experience of spectacular action entertainment that the franchise had not previously attempted.
-Terence Young's 1965 film is not the finest Bond film.
-From Russia with Love surpasses it in dramatic intelligence and From Russia with Love and Goldfinger surpass it in creative precision.
-But as a demonstration of the franchise's capacity for spectacular large-scale entertainment, Thunderball remains one of the most impressive achievements in the series' history.
+Thunderball is one of the most commercially successful Bond films of the Connery era and the entry that pushed the franchise's spectacular ambitions to their largest scale, a film of visual invention and considerable entertainment ambition that uses its Bahamian locations and its extraordinary underwater sequences to create an experience of large-scale action entertainment the franchise had not previously attempted.
+Terence Young's 1965 film is not the strongest Bond film, but as a study in the franchise's capacity for large-scale spectacle, it remains one of the most impressive achievements in the series' history.

 At a Glance